3drobotics/solodevguide/book/advanced-fasterdev.md

 (see ["solo" Command Line Tool](starting-utils.html) for more information).
 <aside class="note">

+## Optimizing SSH Access

-You can optimize this process further by adding the following to your `~/.ssh/config`:
+You can optimize the ssh process further by adding the following to your `~/.ssh/config`:

 <div class="host-code"></div>